-result MP No. 2384/90.
+MP No. 2384/90.

-To the above result, this M.P. under Rule 4(5)(a) of the Central Administrative

-Administrative Tribunal (Procedure) Rules, 1987 is allowed.
+This M.P. under Rule 4(5)(a) of the Central Administrative Tribunal (Procedure) Rules, 1987 is allowed.

 DA No. 2008/90.
-M.P. is allowed and the same is allowed.

-In the present O.A., the applicants are aggrieved

-in that they have not been allowed to appear in the Civil

-Services (Main) Examination, 1990, without resigning from

-the Indian Revenue Service to which they were appointed on

-the basis of the C.S.E.
+In the present O.A., the applicants are aggrieved that they have not been allowed to appear in the Civil Services (Main) Examination, 1990, without resigning from the Indian Revenue Service to which they were appointed on the basis of the C.S.E.
 1988.

 Shri A.K.
-Behera, learned counsel for the applicants,

-raised a contention that similar candidates who had succeeded in the C.S.E.
-1986 or earlier years were, however, being granted leave upto December, 1990 to appear in the Civil Services (Main)

-Examination, 1990 without being asked to resign from the

-respective services whereas, the applicants, who had succeeded in the 1988 C.S.E. are not being treated alike.
+Behera, learned counsel for the applicants, raised a contention that similar candidates who had succeeded in the C.S.E.
+1986 or earlier years were, however, being granted leave upto December, 1990 to appear in the Civil Services (Main) Examination, 1990 without being asked to resign from the respective services whereas the applicants, who had succeeded in the 1988 C.S.E. are not being treated alike.
 This amounts to discrimination.
-Learned counsel contended that a different or separate class cannot be created between two sets of candidates.

-dates appearing in the C.S.E. on the basis of the year in which they appeared in the C.S.E.
+Learned counsel contended that a different or separate class cannot be created between two sets of candidates appearing in the C.S.E. on the basis of the year in which they appeared in the C.S.E.

 We find no merits in the contention raised by the learned counsel for the applicant(s).
-The amendments in which had application to candidate appearing in 1987 C.S.E.
+The amendments in Rule 4 of the C.S.E.
+Rules were introduced in December, 1986 which had application to candidate appearing in 1987 C.S.E.